amari97/reddit_network/index.markdown

     </table>
 </div>

-This last class of communities are not in fact communities at all, with a low, almost non-existent level of interactivity (an order of magnitude lower than other communities) and low connectivity.
+This last class of communities are in fact not communities at all, with a low, almost non-existent level of interactivity (an order of magnitude lower than other communities) and low connectivity.
 They were grouped together because users often search for similar content.

-These communities do not lend themselves to any type of social analysis.
-One such "community", **Porn** is an archetypical example of this class.
-The subreddits in this community do not seem to interact at all.
-Probably due to the inherent _non-interactive_ nature of this community: this is a **passive** community.
+These cluster do not lend themselves to any type of social analysis.
+One such cluster, **Porn** is an archetypical example of this class.
+The subreddits in this cluster do not seem to interact at all.
+Probably due to the inherent _non-interactive_ nature of this community: this is a **passive** cluster.
 All theme-related _interacting_ subreddits should be found in the **Adults content** community.
-Neither the balance theory nor the status theory apply here.
+Neither the balance theory nor the status theory were found to apply for this class.

 ## An evolution through time